RAMAKV7/DROWSINESS-DETECTION/README.md

-# DROWSINESS-DETECTION
+# DRIVER DROWSINESS-DETECTION USING YOLOV11
 This project utilizes YOLO V11 (You Only Look Once) deep learning model to detect signs of driver fatigue in real-time through facial feature analysis, ensuring enhanced road safety.
-# Real-Time drowsiness Detection with YOLOv5 and PyTorch
+# Real-Time drowsiness Detection with YOLOv11 and PyTorch

 Identification of objects in an image considered a common assignment for the human brain, though not so trivial for a machine.
 Identification and localization of objects in photos is a computer vision task called ‘object detection’.
 One of the most popular algorithms to date for real-time object detection is YOLO (You Only Look Once).